jhpyle/docassemble/_docs/scalability.md

 VPC" is "No," and delete it.
 (Be careful not to delete the default VPC!)

-Next, we need to create an [S3] "bucket" in which your **docassemble** system can store files, backups, and other things.
+<a name="s3"></a>Next, we need to create an [S3] "bucket" in which
+your **docassemble** system can store files, backups, and other things.
 To do this, go to the [S3 Console], click "Create Bucket," and pick a name.
 If your site is at docassemble.example.com, a good name for the bucket is `docassemble-example-com`.
 (Client software will have trouble accessing your bucket if it contains `.` characters.)
 Under "Region," pick the region nearest you.

 Next, we need to create an [IAM] role for the [EC2] instances that will run **docassemble**.
 This role will empower the server to